Skip to main content

 • carotenoids - cyan

-Now let's look at a trimeric form of the same protein. of LHCII, the chlorophyll-binding protein, from PSII.
+Now, let's look at a trimeric form of the same protein. of LHCII, the chlorophyll-binding protein, from PSII.
 It's also called LHCII type I CAB-AB80.
 We showed the role of the LHCII trimer in the figures above.
-The subunits function to absorb light for the light reaction and through resonance transfer energy to the reaction centers in PSII and in addition PSI.
+The subunits function to absorb light for the light reaction.
+The energy is sent through resonance energy transfer to reaction centers in PSII and PSI.
 Figure \(\PageIndex{9}\) shows an interactive iCn3D model of the trimeric Light Harvesting Complex (LHC_II) from pea photosystem II (2bhw).

 Pea_Light-Harvesting_ComplexV22BHW.png